GRANTS FOR ARTS PROJECTS: Application Review

 What Happens to Your Application

-Applications are evaluated according to the "Review Criteria" for their category.
+Applications are evaluated according to the Review Criteria above.

 After processing by our staff, applications are reviewed, in closed session, by advisory panelists.
 Each panel comprises a diverse group of arts experts and other individuals, including at least one knowledgeable layperson, with broad knowledge in the areas under review.
-Panels are convened remotely by discipline.
+Panels are convened virtually by discipline.
 Panel membership changes regularly.
 The panel recommends the projects to be supported, and the staff reconciles panel recommendations with the funds that are available.
-These recommendations are forwarded to the National Council on the Arts, where they are reviewed in open session.
+These recommendations are forwarded to the National Council on the Arts, where they are reviewed in an open public session.

-See the "Application Calendar" for information on when we expect to announce grant awards and rejections, and the earliest dates by which projects may begin.
+See the Application Calendar for information on when we expect to announce grant awards and rejections, and the earliest dates by which projects may begin.